belabrockmann/100-days-of-code/r1-log.md

 ### R1D83
 Didn't solve the update problem, because I had to find a way to properly store the data in localStorage.
 Not easy.

+### R1D84
+Got the most of the data handling finished, also found a solution for the updating issue (a really stupid solution, but it works).